 “We put an inch of NTG paste on his chest, but his pressure plummeted.
 He responded to removal of the paste, and didn’t need a bolus, so we are just using morphine for pain.
 He got heparin, and we talked to his cardiologist, who agreed with management.”

-Conclude with with the dispo and any details of conversations with PCPs/specialists about further plans (e.g. if they plan on cath in the morning) and re-cap the disposition.
+Conclude with any details of conversations with PCPs/specialists about further plans (e.g. if they plan on cath in the morning) and re-cap the disposition.

 “His cardiologist said that he will be able to fit him into the cath schedule later this afternoon, so keep him NPO.
-Also, he’s in for a Cardiac Step-Down bed, and can go up before the cath, should one become available.”
+He’s in for a Cardiac Step-Down bed, and can go up before the cath, should one become available.”

 When you are done with your story, it is very appropriate for the incoming team to ask questions.
 This is especially important in complicated patients, those with a plan in flux, etc. Please do not be offended if you are asked a lot of questions – this is just a part of good hand-off!
 Also, don’t be embarrassed if the oncoming colleague thinks of something that you didn’t realize – this is just part of the advantage of a fresh pair of eyes.
 Try to answer their questions as best you can, but do not be afraid to say, “I don’t know.”
 It is far better to admit that you can’t remember an EKG or didn’t see it at all than to assume it was OK and tell the oncoming team such.
 If you are honest and offer to print out a new EKG or run back to radiology to get the read on a CT, etc, everyone will be most appreciative.